-Are Chandlers Bailiffs Debt Collectors on your case about an outstanding debt?
-Are you unable to repay the debt ?
-Do you not owe the debt, but you are being chased about it anyway?
-Are you being threatened with court action or a home visit?
+Are Chandlers Bailiffs Debt Collectors chasing you about a debt you owe?
+Are you struggling to repay the debt ?
+Is this not debt you owe, but you are being chased about it anyway?
+Are the agency threatening you with court action or a home visit?
 If any of these apply to your situation, read on, as you may find some useful information to help you deal with your situation.

-Why are Chandlers Bailiffs Debt Collectors contacting you about the debt?
+Why are Chandlers Bailiffs Debt Collectors on your case about the debt?

-There are different types of debt collection agencies that you may come across.
+There are different types of debt collection agencies that you may receive contact from.
 There are the independent debt collectors, as well as sole traders.
-The business model means that they buy the debt at a fraction of the overall face value, and they only make a profit when you start making payments.
+The business model means that they buy the debt at a much lower cost than the overall face value, and they start to make a profit when you begin making payments.
 If you don’t make any payments, they are, in effect, losing money – and as a business, this is obviously the last thing the want to happen.

 Read what to do if you can’t pay back your debt.

-If you don’t recognise the debt, you should establish its origin, before you start to make payments.
+If you are unfamiliar with the debt, you should establish its origin, before you start to make payments.
 You may recognise it, but the value might be significantly higher than you remember, and this is probably because they have added charges and interest.
 It is important to check before you start paying.

-You can start by writing to Chandlers Bailiffs Debt Collectors and request that they send you a copy of your original credit agreement.
+You can start by writing to Chandlers Bailiffs Debt Collectors and ask them to send you a copy of the original credit agreement.
 If they say they cannot provide this, or they refuse to provide it, you do not need to make payments.
 Only pay debt that is confirmed to be yours.

-If the debt is yours, you have a responsibility to pay it back, and the best thing to do is pay it all of, or enter into a payment arrangement with Chandlers Bailiffs Debt Collectors.
+If the debt belongs to you, you need to pay it back, and the best thing to do is pay it all of, or enter into a payment arrangement with Chandlers Bailiffs Debt Collectors.
 As debt collectors purchase the debt at a small fraction of the face value, they will often be willing to accept a partial payment and close the account.
 It is worth negotiating this with them to get them off your back, if nothing else.

 Debt collectors can ruin your life

-Debt collectors can ruin your life through the tactics they use to try and recover the debt.
+Debt collectors can cause great troubles to your life, through the tactics they use to try and recover the debt.
 These include trying to pressure you into paying when you can’t afford it.
 They may even call you frequently to harass you into paying.
 These are all common tactics, but you don’t need to put up with them.

 Chandlers Bailiffs Debt Collectors – what the law says